spike01/learning-vim/README.md

 #Learning vim
-##One man's journey trying to learn the insanity that is vim.
+##A journey trying to learn the insanity that is vim.

 First, read this: [Coming home to Vim](http://stevelosh.com/blog/2010/09/coming-home-to-vim/).